 When Patrick saw the television special, ABBA was playing the hits off of its 1975 self-titled album.
 At the time, their sound had not yet fully jelled; it would take songwriters and instrumentalists Ulvaeus and Andersson another go before they totally cracked the DNA that made ABBA, well, ABBA.

-Now, more than four decades later, ABBA’s music is as relevant as ever.
-As Mamma Mia!
-Here We Go Again, a sequel-prequel to the 2008 blockbuster based on the smash 1991 musical, opens in theaters, and as the band plans to release two new songs and reunite as holograms (yes, holograms) for a tour next year, it’s as good a time as any to pose the question: Who and what has kept interest in this odd Swedish experiment in pop going for all these years?
+Now, more than four decades later, ABBA’s musical legacy is no longer so easy to dismiss.
+With Mamma Mia!
+Here We Go Again, a sequel-prequel to the 2008 blockbuster based on the smash 1991 musical opening in theaters, and plans for the band to release two new songs and reunite as holograms (yes, holograms) for a tour next year, it's clear ABBA isn't going anywhere.
+It makes now as good a time as any to pose the question: Just what kept the interest in this odd Swedish experiment in pop going for all these years?

 “People have been forced to say, OK, they are still here, obviously they mean a lot to people, and that in itself must mean something,” says ABBA biographer Carl Magnus Palm.

-ABBA’s resilience and ability to stay relevant more than three decades after it disbanded is remarkable, especially when you consider the reception to its unique aesthetic.
-ABBA was unapologetically pop at a time when socially conscious sounds of progressive rock and the revolution demanded by punk dominated the airwaves and the zeitgeist of the time.
+ABBA’s resilience and ability to stay relevant more than three decades after it disbanded is remarkable when you consider that ABBA was unapologetically pop at a time when socially conscious sounds of progressive rock and the revolution demanded by punk dominated the airwaves and the zeitgeist of the time.
 Preceded by Phil Spector’s “Wall of Sound” philosophy, which layered vocals and instrumentals to produce a fuller, deeper sensation, ABBA’s sound was clearly influenced by the Beatles and the growing glam rock scene in the U.K. (That latter inspiration also bled its way into the fantastical outfits the band wore onstage, ostensibly to take advantage of a tax loophole in Sweden that held that stage costumes could get a tax deduction if they were too outlandish to be worn on the street.)

 Critics, unsurprisingly, tore ABBA to pieces, dismissing them as artificial, money hungry and cliché.
 This was especially the case in their home country of Sweden.
 “The problem with ABBA was not that they lacked skill or talent, but that they were commercial,” explains music scholar Per F. Broman in The Journal of Popular Music Studies.
 “Sweden is and was a society with strong egalitarian tendencies, in which issues of wealth are particularly problematic.”

-Sweden’s tastemakers, namely its influential Music Movement, quickly dismissed ABBA as schlager, a German word they used as an insult against Europop music.
+Sweden’s tastemakers, namely its influential Music Movement, quickly dismissed ABBA as schlager, wielding the German word as an insult against all Europop music they turned their noses to.
 It was ABBA’s commercial culture, Broman argues, which made it particularly odious.
 The progressive music coalition put a bullseye on ABBA, reacting against the band’s non-reactionary lyrics and ABBA’s personal finances.
 (In order to get around Sweden’s high personal taxes at the time, which Broman estimates were around 80-85 percent, the band invested in everything from oil to property; its manager Stig Anderson’s particularly unabashedly capitalist impulses, likely fanned that fire.)

 Internationally, the band was also dismissed by the rock music gatekeepers of the time who couldn’t find the fun or the depth in the quartet that appeared uninterested in responding to the mood of the times.
 Infamously, in 1979, Village Voice critic Robert Christgau wrote in reference to ABBA, "We have met the enemy and they are them.”